StarbzYT/Random-Projects/README.md

 3. [x] Make a Python file
 4. [x] Create a class for the program
 5. [x] Write a scrape method (scrape current price of course)
-6. [x] Write a email method (that emails you if the price drops relative to the current price)
+6. [x] Write an email method (that emails you if the price drops relative to the current price)